Government-Grade Security. For Everyone.

 The Good-Better-Best Tiers of Cloud Security

-For most any product, you're either a provider or a customer who chooses a tier — good, better, or best.
-Laboratory data solutions are no different — the same choices exist:
+For most any product, you choose a tier — good, better, or best.
+Cloud service providers are no different, and the same security tiers exist:

-Best - FedRAMP authorizations that exceed “Better” — you can really trust us
+Best - Adding a FedRAMP authorization to “Better” — you can REALLY trust us

 Vulnerabilities Know No Boundaries

-ISO 27001 and SOC 2 are absolutely important checkboxes for a commercial cloud product’s security baseline.
-It’s probably part of your list of preferred requirements of any cloud offering.
-A FedRAMP authorization for a LabArchives’ government cloud takes that “better” commercial foundation and adds additional “best” government-grade security layers on top.
+ISO 27001 and SOC 2 are absolutely important checkboxes for any cloud product’s security baseline.
+FedRAMP authorization for a LabArchives’ government cloud takes that “better” foundation and adds additional “best” government-grade security layers on top.
+LabArchives is a unique laboratory product that holds an ISO 27001 certification, a SOC2 Type 2 attestation, and a FedRAMP authorization.

-Deeper FedRAMP audits, exhaustive documentation/reviews and continuous monitoring/auditing across code, containers, systems, networks, and more can only scrutinize a cloud environment in ways that the commercial security checkboxes did not even want to think about.
+Deeper FedRAMP audits, exhaustive documentation/reviews and continuous monitoring/auditing across code, containers, systems, databases, networks, and more can only scrutinize a cloud environment in ways that standard security checkboxes did not even want to think about.

 Government grade security.
-No matter where the cloud product runs from.
+No matter where in the world you use LabArchives from.
 Why settle for better security when there is best security?

 Hope Is Not a Security Model

-Most commercial SaaS products run on a security strategy best described as "reasonable effort."
+Most SaaS products operate on a security strategy best described as “reasonable effort” — and reasonable effort leaves room for risk.
 FedRAMP has no interest in reasonable effort.
-It demands perfection.
-It imposes strict remediation timelines that do not care about quarterly roadmap commitments or features that fell behind schedule.
-It prioritizes security over features.
+It demands rigor, imposing strict remediation timelines that don't bend for quarterly roadmap commitments, delayed features, or competing priorities — security always comes first.
+Always.

-If a vendor misses a FedRAMP finding deadline, they are filing formal documentation and presenting them to their government customer in required, monthly audit reviews.
-Even a low risk finding that commercial security standards could easily reason around deferring for months is an unacceptable, awkward moment that FedRAMP eliminates.
+Can’t make a FedRAMP finding deadline and you're filing formal documentation and presenting it to your government customer in a required monthly audit review.
+Even a low-risk finding that less stringent security standards might comfortably defer for months becomes an unacceptable moment that FedRAMP simply doesn't allow.

 The TL;DR

-FedRAMP is a win-win for LabArchives’ government and commercial customers.
+FedRAMP is a win-win for LabArchives’ government, commercial, and academic customers.

-FedRAMP authorization is an externally enforced, independently verified, federally funded security upgrade for all product offerings — commercial included.
+FedRAMP authorization is an externally enforced, independently verified, federally funded security upgrade for all product offerings.
 Government customers demand an exceptionally high bar for their FedRAMP cloud environments for good reasons.
-LabArchives’ commercial customers can have their cloud environments no matter where it is in the world and reap many of the benefits of LabArchives’ FedRAMP authorization.
+LabArchives’ commercial and academic customers can have their cloud environments no matter where it is in the world and reap many of the benefits of the LabArchives’ FedRAMP authorization.
 No charge.
 What benefits?

-Does your commercial laboratory data solution also adhere to higher FedRAMP standards for government customers?
+Does your laboratory data solution also adhere to higher FedRAMP standards for government customers?
 LabArchives does.

 Latest Blog Posts